In this tutorial, we will understand the decision tree regression algorithm and implement it in Python.

-Step 1: Pick at random k data point from the training set.
+Step 1: Pick at random k data points from the training set.

 Step 2: Build the decision Tree associated with this K data point.